Stewart Butterfield: Awards and honors

-In May 2017, he featured in Masters of Scale, a podcast series by Reid Hoffman, co-founder of Linkedin, along with other successful businesspeople such as Mark Zuckerberg, John Elkann, and Brian Chesky.
+In May 2017, he was featured in Masters of Scale, a podcast series by Reid Hoffman, co-founder of Linkedin, along with other successful businesspeople such as Mark Zuckerberg, John Elkann, and Brian Chesky.
 In it, he discussed the scaling strategy adopted by Slack.

 Personal life

 Butterfield was married to Caterina Fake, his Flickr co-founder, from 2001 to 2007.
-They have one daughter together, who was born in 2007.
+They have one child together, who was born in 2007.
 In May 2019 he became engaged to Jennifer Rubio, co-founder of Away Luggage.
+They married the next year and have a son and a daughter together.
+On April 21, 2024, it was thought that Butterfield's 16-year-old child had run away from home, but she was found alive on April 29, and a 26-year-old man was arrested for abduction.